VasiliyRodin/CloudResumeChallenge/README.md

     You can create the origin access (OAC) first.
 And assign it later (When creating this in the console you can create it on the spot and assign it)

 Adding a route 53 hosted zone was not difficult
     creating a hosted zone with my vasiliyrodin.com url I was able to view tf output and add my ns servers to my domain provider.
 Now I need hook my cloudfront to use that URL.
+Creating a certificate for my dns.
+    I need to first create a dns certificate in tf it is aws_acm_certificate Validate the certificate with route 53.
+By assigning it to your dns record.
+    Attach the certificate to your cloudfront under viewer certificate. and your alternate domain name Create am  A record in the route53 pointing to your cloud front distribution.